GeekyAnts/nativebase-docs/docs/3.2.x/design-tokens.md

 Design tokens are the values or constants needed to construct a design system.
 These values can represent spacing, color, typography etc. Design tokens help to achieve consistency in building user interfaces across all platforms.

-Let's take an example by defining a space and color design tokens.
+Let's take an example by defining a space and color design token.

 ```jsx title="colors"
 const colors = {